alcionai/corso/docs/docs/quickstart.md

 ## Repository creation

 To create a secure backup location for Corso, we will create a bucket (`corso-test` is used as an example) in AWS S3.
-The following commands assume that all the configuration values from the previous step, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` are available to the Corso binary or container.
+The following commands assume that all configuration values from the previous step, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` are available to the Corso binary or container.

 <Tabs groupId="os">